swimit/swim-academy/basics/services/README.md

 2. After defining these transforms, we can set `model.ModelB` to be the `valueClass` of both the [`latest`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/BService.java#L15) and the [`history`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/BService.java#L30) `Lanes`.
 However, there's one more thing we should do.

     "History" is simply a collection of all "latest" values.
-Thus, it would be nice if we every update to the `latest` `ValueLane` automatically populated the `history` `MapLane`.
+Thus, it would be nice if every update to the `latest` `ValueLane` automatically populated the `history` `MapLane`.

     This is the beauty of lane callback functions.
 Users can override the `didSet(newValue, oldValue)` callback of any `ValueLane` with custom logic that will take place every time the `ValueLane` is set.
 In this case, we only need to [add to the `history` `MapLane`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/BService.java#L20).
 While we could (and arguably should) have done this in `AService` as well, we have intentionally left the `MapLane.put()` logic in the `CommandLane` to provide more diverse `Lane` manipulation examples.